Changes in your business? You should plan, talk to staffers

 Mishandling change — whether it’s a new boss, office or procedures, or a turn in the company’s finances — can prompt staffers to leave or hurt their productivity.
 Change can also be more than a one-time event.
 It can be continuous, or, as in the case of Haschka’s business, periodic.

 Haschka has taken several steps to help his new employees weather the changes.
-He's worked with the previous owners to prepare staffers, many of whom drew some comfort from the fact that their former bosses felt secure about handing their businesses over to Haschka.
-And he's sat down and talked to his new team members.
+He has worked with the previous owners to prepare staffers, many of whom drew some comfort from the fact that their former bosses felt secure about handing their businesses over to Haschka.
+And he has sat down and talked to his new team members.

-"People, no matter whether change is good or bad, fear change," says Jay Starkman, CEO of Engage PEO, an HR provider based in Hollywood, Florida.
-"The only way to get through that fear is communicate, communicate, communicate.
-And when you think you've communicated enough, communicate again."
+“People, no matter whether change is good or bad, fear change,” said Jay Starkman, CEO of Engage PEO, an HR provider based in Hollywood, Fla.
+“The only way to get through that fear is communicate, communicate, communicate.
+And when you think you’ve communicated enough, communicate again.”

 Startups can go through significant changes, and while staffers expect their companies to evolve, sometimes the direction is unexpected.

+The change wasn’t so simple — for one thing, he had to convince investors that it was the right thing to do.
+And Weisberg’s 12 staffers, who understood the world of tech startups, worried about the company’s future.

-"They were very anxious," says Weisberg, whose company, Snapsheet, is based in Chicago.
-"They had taken a chance on me.
-They had left jobs to come with me."
+“They were very anxious,” said Weisberg, whose company, Snapsheet, is based in Chicago.
+“They had taken a chance on me.
+They had left jobs to come with me.”

 Weisberg helped his staffers by showing them his analysis of the company’s situation.
 They were all startup and tech savvy, and after Weisberg explained the situation to them, they were on board.